Skip to main content

 2. OSB (Oriented Strand Board)

-OSB is manufactured from compressed wood strands arranged in directional layers.
-It offers excellent shear strength and is widely used in structural sheathing.
+OSB is manufactured from compressed wood strands arranged in directional layers and bound with resin.
+It offers excellent shear strength, which is why it's become so dominant in structural sheathing.
+Walk onto most residential job sites these days and the walls and roofs are probably covered in OSB.

 3. LVL (Laminated Veneer Lumber)

-LVL consists of thin wood veneers bonded together with all grain running in the same direction.
-This creates exceptional bending strength.
+LVL is essentially a supercharged cousin of plywood.
+It's made from thin wood veneers bonded together, but with all the grain running in the same longitudinal direction.
+This alignment creates exceptional bending strength, making it ideal for carrying heavy loads over openings.

 Typical applications: